Model-Checking of Linear-Time Properties in Multi-Valued Systems: Linear-time properties in multi-valued systems

-There are classical algorithms based on depth-first or width-first graph search to realize $TS_m\models inv(\varphi_m)$ in Ref.\cite{baier08}, and since $JI(l)$ is finite, then we can reduce the mv-model checking $TS\models \varphi$ into finite (in fact, at most $|JI(l)|$) times of classical model-checking.
+There are classical algorithms based on depth-first or width-first graph search to realize $TS_m\models inv(\varphi_m)$ in Ref.\cite{baier08}, and since $JI(l)$ is finite, then we can reduce the mv-model-checking problem $TS\models \varphi$ into finite (in fact, at most $|JI(l)|$) times of classical model-checking problems.

 \begin{remark} \end{remark}

 \line(1,0){335}

 {\bf Algorithm 1}: (Algorithm for the multi-valued model checking of an invariant)